ThomasVille/neural-network/README.md

  * Python 2.7

 ## Documentation
+### Makefile usage
+The main commands you would like to use :
+ - `build` : Builds the program
+ - `run` : Builds and run the program
+ - `view` : Launch the python webserver to view the results of an execution
+ - `clean` : Deletes the .o files

 ### How to add a new test parameter
 3 steps are required to add a new test parameter to the neural network :
 1. main2.cpp